Jellyneo

 Contests, raffles, lotteries, etc. involving a Neopets item/NP/pet prize are against the rules, even in guilds.
 This didn't used to be forbidden, but too many scammers ruined it for the rest of us. *sigh* If you want to hold a contest, giving out a little graphic of a trophy is perfectly fine.
 Performing random acts of kindness and giving gifts out of the generosity of your heart is also fine.

-Fake answers to contests: I haven't seen any instances of this, but TNT considers purposely giving out false answers to the Lenny Conundrum, Mystery Pic, or other competitions as a scam.
-It's deceiving others so you can benefit.
+TNT considers purposely giving out false answers to the Mystery Pic or other competitions as a scam.
+It's deceiving others so you can benefit from a more limited pool of winners.

 Involving Accounts

-Covering up vital information: You're not allowed to use HTML, CSS, or images to cover up or misrepresent important information on your user lookup, pet lookup, shop, guild, or gallery.
-This includes your "Started Playing" date, your active avatar, the colour/species of your pet(s), pet stats, active petpets, trophies you've earned, and items in your shop/gallery.
+You're not allowed to use HTML, CSS, or images to cover up or misrepresent important information on your userlookup, pet lookup, shop, guild, or gallery.
+This includes your "Started Playing" date, your active avatar, the colour/species of your pet(s), pet stats, active Petpets, trophies you've earned, and items in your shop/gallery.

-Changing your private information: "Hey, if you change your password to [a phrase/word], you'll get free stuff or an avatar!"
-Not true!!
-Never ever change your password or e-mail to something specified by another user.
+"Hey, if you change your password to [a phrase/word], you'll get free stuff or an avatar!"
+Not true!
+Never, ever change your password or email to something specified by another user.
 Nothing on Neopets requires you to do this; you'd only be handing over your account to the scammer!

-"Free" accounts: A user is leaving Neopets and they're giving their account away.
-This is completely against the rules--users cannot sell, share, borrow/lend, or give away accounts.
+A user is leaving Neopets and they're giving their account away.
+This is completely against the rules—users cannot sell, share, borrow/lend, or give away accounts.
 Why is this so bad and what could possibly happen?
-For one, if you use similar passwords across all of your accounts, the scammer could wait until you enter the account and change the password (but not the e-mail), then they'd use the lost login information retrieval form to e-mail that password to themselves.
+For one, if you use similar passwords across all of your accounts, the scammer could wait until you enter the account and change the password (but not the email), then they'd use the lost login information retrieval form to email that password to themselves.
 Or they could turn around and report you as a scammer and then you'd be the one being punished.

-Impersonating someone else: Some scammers will create accounts that have similar usernames to popular celebrities or someone famous on Neopets.
+Some scammers will create accounts that have similar usernames to popular celebrities or someone well-known on Neopets.
 Then they'll pretend to be that person in order to get donations from others.

-Letting someone else into your account: There's this trophy or avatar that you really, really want but it involves a game that you can't master.
+There's this trophy or avatar that you really, really want but it involves a game that you can't master.
 Someone offers to play for you and doesn't ask for anything in return.
-Would you accept?
-I hope you answered "no" because accepting would be the equivalent of willingly inviting burglars into your house.
+Don't, because accepting would be the equivalent of willingly inviting burglars into your house.

-Buying virtual Neopets goods from third party sites with real money: Yes, there are sites out there that are not run by Neopets that sell Neopets items/Neopoints/pets/accounts for actual money and yes, this is illegal.
-This is not to be confused with the selling of Neocash cards or plushies on online auction sites--those are okay.
+Yes, there are sites out there that are not run by Neopets that sell Neopets items/Neopoints/pets/accounts for actual money and yes, this is illegal.
+This is not to be confused with the selling of Neocash cards or plushies on online auction sites—those are okay.
 The bad sites sell virtual items, such as Draik Eggs and paint brushes.
 On certain occasions, the site itself is a scam and just takes your money without sending anything.
 But let's say the transaction was fulfilled.
 You are now part of an endless scamming cycle.
 One of the ways those sites maintain their stock/inventory is by cheating/stealing from innocent users and even from their previous customers.
 TNT will chain freeze people who break the rules and buy from these places.

 How to Defend Yourself